LeoVS09/online-bank-example/README.md

 ## Current Architecture

-Three layer / three tier architecture
+Simplified onion architecture

+Service implements onion architecture, but with fewer layers.
-Service implement three layer architecture for show all pluses and minuses of this architecture
+Current architecture showed with all pluses and minuses.

 ## Use Cases